elina-petrova/Petrova_E_DataVizWithPython/README.md

 ### What is it about?
-This is an infographic page that shows `analysis of Russia's olympic data.` It is build with *html, css and python*.
+># This is an infographic page that shows `analysis of Russia's olympic data.` It is build with *html, css and python*.
-># You can the the comparison between Russia and other countries in terms of medal counts, which sport is
+You can the the comparison between Russia and other countries in terms of medal counts, Russia's leading sports and also comparison between men and women.

 Check [Roadmap](https://docs.google.com/document/d/1xPCAHoDTDvL3k1zlWYEUvaUqgUjOU4mxR9ViN8fh_Uk/edit#) for more information.